realm/realm-js/packages/realm-react/README.md

 A better way to use Realm with React Native applications.

 ## Introduction
-Setting up Realm in a React Native application has been historically complex.
-Developers had been forced to develop their own methods to handle changes to Realm state.
-This can be error-prone an difficult to handle.
-This library alleviates that by providing hooks which return Realm data that is state aware.
-Any changes to the Realm data will cause components using the hook to rerender.
+Setting up Realm in a React Native application has historically been complex.
+Re-rendering of components when objects in the database change requires manually adding and removing listeners, which produce a lot of boilerplate code and is error-prone (if listeners properly removed on unmount).
+This library alleviates that by providing [React hooks](https://reactjs.org/docs/hooks-intro.html) which return Realm data that is state aware.
+As a consequence, any change to the Realm data will cause components using the hook to re-render.

 ## Installation